iansimonson/performance_aware/README.md

 1. `sim8086` - binary decoding of 8086 machine code
 1. `verify_binary` - small program to verify that a particular binary is identical to another one
 1. `query_perf_counters` - literally just calls `windows.QueryPerformanceCounter` and `windows.QueryPerformanceFrequency` for the purposes of stepping through the asm with a debugger
+1. `repetition_testing/*` - different repetition tests all using the same harness

 Since I was starting later and the ASM course was done already, I only went up to decoding Add/Sub, etc. I feel comfortable _enough_ with asm that I'll come back to it later if I feel like it